Sudheendra12/Bank_customer_churn/README.md

 ## Bank_customer_churn
-A Machine Learning model that predicts the number of customers who leave or churn the bank
+A Machine Learning model that predicts the number of customers who leave or churn the bank.